cameronmcnz/cameronmcnz/course/docker-quiz.md

 ### Evals

-Please go to this link to fill out class evals: https://www.webagesolutions.com/eval.
+Please go to this link to fill out class evals: <a href="https://www.webagesolutions.com/eval">https://www.webagesolutions.com/eval</a>

 Enter the following class code: 467056-2266
 Select FINAL (NOT Daily) Evaluation